JeeWeetje/iot-workshop/TheThingsNetwork.md

     ...
     ```

 4. The telemetry is passed to the connect Azure IoTHub.
-We also see some basic information about the framecount, the node, the name and location of the gateway, the Lora channel used and the quality of the reception (RSSI)
+We also see some basic information about the frame count, the node, the name and location of the gateway, the Lora channel used and the quality of the reception (RSSI)

 *Note: the message consists of valid JSON telemetry.*